taschetto/artificialIntelligence/searchAssignment/HyrulesMazePackage/readme.txt

  **********************************************************************/

 The closed list was called "explored" in my implementation.
-It is a standard Java HashSet for Node
+It is a standard Java HashSet for storing Node objects.
+The Node#hashCode() method returns the Node's State#hashCode().

+As suggested in the assignment, the State#hashCode() equals to 7 * State.x^2 + State.y.

+Is is belived that this hash function allows a lookup in the HashSet to have a O(1) complexity.

 /**********************************************************************
  *  Explain briefly how you represented a search node